SAP-samples/ui5-exercises-codejam/chapters/chapter101/readme.md

 </mvc:View>
 ```

 We removed almost all the content of our app view and replaced it with a `<macros:Table />`, which is a so called **building block** that we can use in SAP Fiori elements flexible programming model enabled applications.
 We pass it a `metaPath` pointing to specific **OData annotations** using the [SAP UI vocabulary](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/UI.md).
-As described [earlier](/chapters/chapter101/readme.md#chapter-101---sap-fiori-elements-flexible-programming-model), these are mandatory when using SAP Fiori elements, but don't exist just yet - we will implement them in the next step.
+As described [earlier](/chapters/chapter101/readme.md#chapter-101---sap-fiori-elements-flexible-programming-model), annotations are mandatory when using SAP Fiori elements, but they don't exist just yet - we will implement them shortly.

 ### 8. Use the `sap/fe/core/PageController` instead of the `sap/ui/core/mvc/Controller`